-Entitlement to free NHS treatment
+Entitlement to free NHS treatment and overseas visitors

 The NHS provides free hospital treatment to people who live in the UK permanently.
 You must live here lawfully and on a settled basis to receive free treatment.
 If you are not ordinarily resident in the UK, you may have to pay for your hospital treatment.